Wait Until After 50:

 As a book comprised of self-described “thought sonnets,” meaning that the form is sonnet-ish (14 lines) but instead of end-rhyme with sound, Murray relies on conceptual chime instead, The Rush to Here is yet another Murray soft-concept book.
 Consider “Days of Glass”:

-The likeness to Dodds’s Glitter Dolphin-verse is uncanny, but also Murray’s lack of an ear (as compared to Dodds’) shows too.
-Murray’s work is unserious, as far from real emotion as can be – it’s meant to be amusing, suggesting its author is compiling jokes rather than writing whole poems that become terminal jokes (Carousel), or whole poems as apparatus for clever aphorisms (The Rush to Here) or aphorisms alone as cleverness (Glimpse, Quick).
+The likeness to Dodds’s Glitter Dolphin-verse is uncanny, but also Murray’s lack of an ear (as compared to Dodds’ exemplary one) shows too.
+Murray’s work is meant to be amusing, suggesting its author prefers to compile jokes rather than write whole poems that become terminal jokes (Carousel), or whole poems as apparatus for clever aphorisms (The Rush to Here) or aphorisms alone as cleverness (Glimpse, Quick).
 Now we have a joke per line that either lands or not.
 Problem is, the poems don’t land as poems.
-They land as manic Chevy Chase pratfalls stitched together.

 Part Three: